rubyjiang18/Machine-Learning-System-Design-Interview/ML_System_Design/chaptet_2_visual_search_system.md

 ## Chapter 2: Visual Search System

+### 0. Clarifying requirements
+- A visual search system that retrieves images similar to the user query image, rank them based on similarity to the query image.
+- The platform only supports images, no video, no text queries allowed.
+- For simplicity, no personalization.

+### 1. Frame as an ML task

 - [x] [Visual search at pinterest](https://arxiv.org/pdf/1505.07647.pdf)
 - [x] [Unifying visual embeddings for search at Pinterest](https://medium.com/pinterest-engineering/unifying-visual-embeddings-for-visual-search-at-pinterest-74ea7ea103f0)
 - [x] [Representation learning](https://en.wikipedia.org/wiki/Feature_learning)